IN THE EVENT OF AN EMERGENCY THIS SITE IS NOT MONITORED. FOR CURRENT INFORMATION GO TO HTTPS://EMERGENCY.MARINCOUNTY.GOV.

 Intumescent Paints

-A common example of a coating providing enhanced performance when exposed to fire is intumescent paints (i.e., they form a film when dry).
-When an intumescent coating is heated by elevated levels of radiant heat, or flames, it can swell up to 20 times the original dry-film thickness; creating an insulation layer that may provide some level of the combustible building component.
+A common example of a coating that forms a film when dry is paint. ย An intumescent coating is a product that expands when exposed to fire or elevated radiant heat. ย The initial film thickness of an intumescent paint is several times thicker than a “normal” exterior paint coating. ย When an intumescent coating is heated by elevated levels of radiant heat, or flames, it can swell up to 20 times the original dry-film thickness; creating an insulation layer that protects the combustible building component.

 Intumescent coatings are commonly used in interior applications.
 However, caution is advised when these products are used in an exterior application.
-Researchers at the USDA Forest Service Forest Products Laboratory reported that fire-retardant coatings have an uncertain “shelf life” when used in an exterior location and would therefore need to be reapplied regularly.
+Researchers at the USDA Forest Service Forest Products Laboratory reported that fire-retardant coatings have an uncertain โshelf lifeโ when used in an exterior location and would therefore need to be reapplied regularly. ย A more recent study conducted by IBHS and the University of North Carolina at Charlotte reported that intumescent coatings that, in marketing information, had indicated an effective service life of 5 years, were ineffective after one year of natural weathering (Bahrani et a., 2018).

 If an intumescent coating is being considered, ensure the manufacturer has provided test results demonstrating enhanced performance, either after a defined accelerated weathering period or an extended natural weathering period.
 Acknowledging their uncertain performance when used in exterior applications, the use of coatings is not allowed for compliance with provisions of the California Building Code, Chapter 7A, which provides requirements for building in wildfire-prone areas in California.